How to use your new ePortfolio - Top Tips

 Your historical data – ARCPs, assessments and other documents previously stored as Additional Evidence – have been manually migrated by FourteenFish to an area called Educator Notes (bottom right-hand corner of the Portfolio interface).

-It is worth nothing that historical data cannot be mapped and therefore will not automatically populate the Portfolio Summary or Training Map.
+It is worth noting that historical data cannot be mapped and therefore will not automatically populate the Portfolio Summary or Training Map.

 If you need to share specific items with your educational team to inform discussions, you should locate and download them from the zipped folders in the Educator Notes and then upload to your Learning Logs.
 No other historical item will need to be uploaded manually.